nicolettedmabeza/auto-aid/README.md

 - View a list of appointments that have not been finished and view the VIP status of each vehicle
 - View the service appointment history (both finished and unfinished) of a specific vehicle by searching the VIN number

+The models within the sales microservice include:

+- Appointment Model: a representation of an appointment with attributes of vin, owner, data/time, technician, reason, vip, and finished.
+- Technician Model: a representation of a technician with attributes of name and employee_number
+- AutomobileVO: a representation of getting automobile data from the Inventory API with attributes of VIN and import_href.

 The Service microservices is in charge of service appointments and technicians.
 With appointments you are able to create an appointment, view a list of active appointments, and view a vehicle’s appointment history (both finished and unfinished appointments) by searching the VIN number.
 You are also able to create a technician within the services microservice, which then can be utilized when creating an appointment to select a specific technician.

 The Service microservice poller gets data from the inventory microservice - more specifically from its automobile API.
-The data we are extracting is the VIN information from the inventory.
+The data we are extracting is the VIN information from the inventory and creating an Automobile VO object.
 We can use this information to crosscheck if a VIN entered into an appointment form has previously been in the Automobile inventory.
 If so, this notifies the concierge to give the customer “VIP” treatment.

 The Service microservice is on port 8080 and has a url of http://localhost:8080.
 The api endpoints include: